 It Can Give New Hope

-The feeling of hopelessness is only typical of a person who is considered as clinically depressed.
+The feeling of hopelessness is only typical of a person with clinical depression.
 Because of the endless problems and struggles that a person encounters, there is a high possibility that he would want to escape forever.
-This is where suicidal thoughts may come in.
+Clinical depression can make someone have suicidal thoughts.
 Luckily, the assistance of a therapist could prevent this negative situation from taking place.
-Therapy is the key to making the person feel that there are still better tomorrows despite the pain or suffering that he has today.
+Therapy is the key to making the person feel that there are still better tomorrow despite the pain or suffering that his clinical depression is giving him.
 With this kind of treatment, he can condition his mind to think happier and more positive thoughts.
 “The most helpful definition of being positive is having hope and confidence in one’s ability to handle what’s tough, along with remembering that nothing is all negative all the time,” explains Jo Eckler, PsyD, a therapist in Austin, Texas.

 It Can Restore Balance

 Jennifer Bradley, Psy.D., HSPP, Clinical Psychologist once said, “I believe that human beings have an inherent longing and need for wholeness and balance, which is our natural state of being.”
-A lot of things can happen to a person who is depressed.
+A lot of things can happen to a person with clinical depression.
 He knows that he is mentally ill, but he will not do anything about it.
 He would rather allow himself to suffer in silence than open up to others.
 This is why many of them eventually decide to end their lives.
 With therapy sessions, the depressed individual will be encouraged to regain his self-love.
 Together with this comes the restoration of balance in his life.
 The continued attendance at meetings with a therapist could lead to a more fruitful and well-balanced life while dealing with clinical depression.

-Always find time to help someone who has a depressive disorder.
+Always find time to help someone who has clinical depression.
 Do your part in saving someone’s life by being there for him or by referring him to a professional therapist.